9623Y/9623Y-Spin-Up-Notebook/README.md

 We were able to get one row of wheels attached and we put the sprockets in the middle to attached the rows together through a chain.
 In one of our first intake designs, we used sprockets on the outside on the rows.
 Our original design had 3 wheels and there wasn't enough room for sprockets between them.
 In the newer design, we put them between the two flex wheels to save space.
 While saving this much space might seem insignificant, we plan for our robot to be as compact as we can make it to fit as much functionality as we can.
 We might be able to use the space we're saving now for an entire mechanism, like a roller or end game mech.

-Ari drilled hole through the end mechanism, so the piston shaft could pass through with minimal resistance
+Ari drilled hole through the end mechanism, so the piston shaft could pass through with minimal resistance.

 ## **End of Entry Thoughts**
+We were able to get a lot done during this meeting.
+While we are pleased with what we got done, we do wish we could have gotten more done due to the long meeting we got and the time until the competition.